bhvsh/NFSC_MasterServer/README.md

 - Write the IP of the PC where the emulator will be hosted in the config.ini to the key 'emulator_ip' (overwrite "localhost") and save it
 - Run `Init.py`

-Setting up Client and Server (TODO - THESE INSTRUCTIONS AREN'T 100% VALID YET FOR NFS CARBON)
+Setting up Client and Server
 ----------------------------

-There are 2 different methods you can choose from to set them up

-1. Using the dinput8.dll hook

-1.1.
-Simply put the "dinput8.dll" file in the root directory of the Client/Server (where the executable is located)

-2. Manually modifying the binaries and redirect the IP's over the hosts file

-2.1.
-First remove the SLL verification of the executable by using the lame patcher tool (http://aluigi.altervista.org/mytoolz/lpatch.zip) with the fesl patch (http://aluigi.altervista.org/patches/fesl.lpatch)
+1. Remove the SSL verification of the executable by using the lame patcher tool (http://aluigi.altervista.org/mytoolz/lpatch.zip) with the fesl patch (http://aluigi.altervista.org/patches/fesl.lpatch) (TODO - ELIMINATE THE NEED FOR THIS - this is to be included in OnlineMod)

-2.2.
-Add this to your hosts file:

-    # redirect client ip's
-    xxx nfs-pc.fesl.ea.com
-    xxx nfs-pc.theater.ea.com

-*Where 'xxx' stands for the IP of the PC that hosts the emulator.*
+2. Install NFSC_OnlineMod from the repository by following the instructions included in the directory.
+With it you can set your custom overrides for the server IP addresses.

 TODO LIST
 -----------
-- Add accompanying ASI code for ingame overrides (and SSL patching)
+- Add accompanying ASI code for SSL patching
-- GLST currently crashes
+- GDAT currently crashes
+- PlayNow / pnow (PlasmaClient) - this needs a lot of research to make matchmaking functional
 - More EA Messenger backend code
 - lots and lots of testing
 - Python3 conversion or even a rewrite entirely?
+- Support for multiple lobbies?